ethanavatar/Bazlang/README.md

 0 "dup println dup 1 +" 10 eval
 ```

-When writing long running `eval` statements, using quoted strings can get a little hard to navigate.
-In this case, parentheses can be used, which are effectively just multiline strings.
+When writing long-running `eval` statements, using quoted strings can get a little hard to navigate.
+In this case, parentheses can be used to split operations by line.
+These are functionally just multiline strings and can also be used exactly as such.
 ```python
 # prints and makes a stack of acending numbers 1 -> 9
 0 (